 As the battery is expected to function reliably for a period of 10 years or more, the selection of laser welding ensures high quality and consistency.

 By utilizing the appropriate optical fiber laser welding equipment and process, high-quality welds of 3000 series aluminum alloy can consistently be produced.

 2. Precision machining welding

-The reasons for using fiber laser welding to replace the early robotic arc welding process include:
+Currently, the assembly of these components has been enhanced through optical fiber laser welding.
+The reasons for using fiber laser welding to replace the early robotic arc welding process are as follows:

 3. Gas-tight welding